by Alan Wood, Volunteer Guide

 Thomas Hudson (attributed), Portrait of Richard Peckham, c.1740 © Pallant House Gallery, Chichester, UK

 Henry and Elizabeth's marriage lasted for just over five years and ended acrimoniously with a lawsuit that dragged on until 1720.
-Much of the dispute concerned the final cost of the building which, at £3000, was just under double the original estimate.
-Built over the cellars of a seventeenth century malting house with an external wall incorporated in the structure the house was one of the first in Chichester to have sash windows.
-The front door is approached by a flight of steps between gate piers surmounted by stoneostriches, the adopted crest of the Peckham family.
+Much of the dispute concerned the final cost of the building, which at £3000 was just under double the original estimate.
+Built over the cellars of a 17th century malting house with an external wall incorporated in the structure the house was one of the first in Chichester to have sash windows.
+The front door is approached by a flight of steps between gate piers surmounted by stone ostriches, the adopted crest of the Peckham family.
 Together these would have formed a very impressive entrance for visitors.
-The door case, with pedimentand classical pilasters served to create an image of an important resident.
+The door case, with pediment and classical pilasters served to create an image of an important resident.
 That is how Henry saw himself.
 He wanted to become mayor, something he never achieved despite several attempts.

 In the absence of an architect, it fell to a local master builder, Henry Smart, to interpret his client's wishes.
 He was responsible for the entire project and with his team of skilled craftsmen provided special features, including the staircase, with inlays and parquetry, the panelling and, externally, the wrought iron railings.
 Ironically it was he who became mayor.